MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/common-issues-when-adapting-multiplayer.md

 ---
-title: Changing a title from 2014 to 2015 Multiplayer
+title: Changing a game from 2014 to 2015 Multiplayer
 description: Changing a title from 2014 Multiplayer to 2015 Multiplayer. ms.assetid: 206f8fe4-c7aa-44b8-923b-18f679d8439f
 ms.date: 04/04/2017